Carter-Prime/GamerVibe-Website/README.md

 ## Features
 Mobile first responsive design

 Create accounts and upload posts

-Comment on and like other users posts.
+Comment on and like other users posts

-Follow other users to keep up with their posts Discover new users with their latest posts
+Follow other users to keep up with their posts

+Discover new users with their latest posts

-Account management with 3 levels of access, anonymous, registered and moderators.
+Account management with 3 levels of access, anonymous, registered and moderators

-Registered users can have either a public or private account.
+Registered users can have either a public or private account

-The ability to block unwanted user accounts.
+The ability to block unwanted user accounts

-Search all posts by users or post tags.
+Search all posts by users or post tags

 ## Quick set-up
 > npm i